 A 73-year-old man presents to your clinic for a routine checkup.
+His medical history is notable for a previous myocardial infarction.
 He states that he has not seen a doctor in "many years".
 He has no complaints.
 When you auscultate over the cardiac apex with the bell of your stethoscope, you notice an additional sound immediately preceding S1.
 This extra heart sound is most likely indicative of which of the following processes?

 Increased left ventricular compliance

 Decreased left ventricular filling volume

 A 65-year-old male presents to his cardiologist to discuss increasing episodes of dyspnea after climbing stairs.
 He also now needs three pillows at night to sleep.
 Physical examination reveals an early diastolic murmur best appreciated at the left sternal border with bounding peripheral pulses.
 The cardiologist is very concerned and immediately refers the patient for a surgical workup.
 What is the most likely diagnosis?

 A 33-year-old Honduran woman presents to your clinic with shortness of breath.
 She reports that her symptoms have progressed over the past several months and are now impacting her quality of life because she cannot complete her usual exercise routine.
 She recalls "normal" childhood illnesses, including sore throats and fevers, but never required hospitalization.
 Vital signs are temperature 37 degrees Celsius, blood pressure 110/70 mm Hg, heart rate 109/min, respiratory rate 22/min, and oxygen saturation 98% on room air.
 Physical exam reveals a holosystolic, high-pitched, blowing murmur at the cardiac apex.
 One would expect that this murmur would also: